Medically reviewed by Drugs.com. Last updated on Nov 5, 2020.

 No one knows what causes amyloidosis.
-To make matters more complex, amyloidosis is not a single disease, and there are many different types of amyloid protein's that can be involved.
-For example, Alzheimer's disease and Creutzfeldt-Jakob disease (a rare cause of dementia linked to viruses living in livestock) are two distinct conditions characterized by amyloid deposits in the brain, but the proteins involved are different.
+To make matters more complex, amyloidosis is not a single disease, and there are many different types of amyloid proteins that can be involved.
+For example, Alzheimer's disease and Creutzfeldt-Jakob disease (a rare cause of dementia linked to viruses living in livestock) are two distinct conditions characterized by different types of amyloid deposits in the brain.

 One of the methods physicians use to categorize the type of amyloidosis is to classify it as either primary or secondary.
 When there is no other underlying disease, and the main problem stems from amyloidosis, the disorder is considered primary.
-When another disease, usually a chronic inflammatory condition such as tuberculosis or a rheumatic disease, leads to amyloidosis, the disorder is considered secondary.
+When another disease, usually a chronic inflammatory condition such as tuberculosis or a rheumatic disease (such as rheumatoid arthritis), leads to amyloidosis, the disorder is considered secondary.